Devavinash76/login_app/README.md

 # 🚀 Flutter Login App with Splash Screen

-A simple and beautiful **Flutter Login Page** with a **Splash Screen**.
+A clean and minimal **Flutter Login Page** integrated with a **Splash Screen**.
-Built using only Flutter’s core widgets — no external dependencies.
+Built entirely using Flutter’s core widgets — no external dependencies.

 ---

 ## 📱 Features

-- 🟦 Splash Screen with logo and progress indicator
+✅ Elegant Splash Screen with logo and progress indicator
-- 🔐 Login page with form validation
+✅ Modern Login Page with input validation
-- 👁️ Password visibility toggle
+✅ Password visibility toggle
-- ✉️ Email and password validation
+✅ Email and password form validation
-- 🎨 Clean and modern UI design
+✅ Clean Material Design UI
-- 📦 Built using Flutter and Material Design
+✅ Ready to build APK directly

 ---